NTIG-Uppsala/frisorsaxe/README.md

 5. **Change main language**

    - In the JSON object you created, locate all the keys that start with MAIN and change their value so they fit the newly created language.
-   - The version of flags does not matter but make sure that all the languages have their own version, with alt and html file in all JSON objects.
+   - The appearance of the flag does not affect the code.
+However make sure that all the languages have their own version, with alt and html file in all JSON objects.

 6. **Add language to localstorage**